-2. Key Recommendations
+2. Key Recommendations:

-- Increase the Scottish Child Payment to at least £40 per week. - Pause collections on public sector debt recovery for at least six months. - Expand funded childcare to 50 hours per week. - The delivery of outstanding employability commitments in Best Start, Bright Futures including the Parental Transition Fund. - Introduce a top up payment for young parents in the Scottish Child Payment. - Encourage the inclusion of robust and measurable actions related to Fair Work within Local Child Poverty Delivery Plans. - Implement the actions on poverty-related stigma outlined in the Cross Party Group on Poverty's report.
+- Increase the Scottish Child Payment to at least £40 per week. - Pause collections on public sector debt recovery for at least six months. - Expand funded childcare to 50 hours per week.

-Build at least 38,500 social homes by 2026 so meet housing need.
+- The delivery of outstanding employability commitments in Best Start, Bright Futures including the Parental Transition Fund. - Introduce a top up payment for young parents in the Scottish Child Payment. - Encourage the inclusion of robust and measurable actions related to Fair Work within Local Child Poverty Delivery Plans. - Build at least 38,500 social homes by 2026 to meet housing need.